-12V/110V OPERATION
+12V/110 REFRIGERATOR

 The refrigerator is controlled by the thermostat dial, which also serves as the ON/OFF switch.
 Turn the dial clockwise from OFF and the refrigerator is switched ON just before the dial reaches the "1" position.
 The interior temperature drops as the dial is changed to higher settings, with "5" being the coldest.
 Turn the refrigerator OFF by turning the dial counterclockwise to OFF.
 Regulate the temperature according to the types of food stored.
-To avoid excessive drain of your battery, it is advisable to keep the thermostat set at "3" when the ambient temperature is in the 70-degree to 90-degree F. range.
+To avoid excessive drain of your battery, it is advisable to keep the thermostat set at "3" when the ambient temperatures is in the 70-degree to 90-degree F. range.
 At the same ambient temperature range, use "5" when frozen food is stored in the freezing compartment.

-A built-in relay automatically switches your refrigerator to the correct power supply.
-It will run on 12-volt DC from your automotive battery when the pigtail is connected to the pigtail socket.
+A builtin relay automatically switches your refrigerator to the correct power supply.
+It will run on 12-volt DC from your truck battery when the pigtail is connected to the pigtail socket.
 When you connect the shoreline to 120-volt power, the relay automatically changes to 120-volt AC.
-The latter mode saves on power consumption and will help keep your battery in good condition.
+The latter mode saves on power consumption and will keep your battery in good condition.

-Never put hot foods into your refrigerator; never employ a "quick charge" to your battery unless from the pigtail socket, and never use a commerical 12-volt DC to 120-volt AC, 60 hertz inverter or converter for operating your refrigerator on AC, since these devices do not hold the required constant frequency.

-For additional details on operation, care and troubleshooting, see the refrigerator manufacturer's Owner's Guide.
+Never put hot foods into your refrigerator; never employ a "quick charge" to your battery unless the thermostat is OFF or the pigtail is removed from the pigtail socket, and never use a commercial 12-volt DC to 120-volt AC, 60 hertz inverter or converter for operating your refrigerator on AC, since these devices do not hold the required constant frequency.
+For additional details on operation, care and trouble-shooting, see the refrigerator manufacturer's Owner's Guide.